 Tip: make sure you try basil ice cream in the local gelateria.

 Get lost in the narrow streets of Trastevere, feel a unique atmosphere of the district, and finally stop at one of the numerous cafés or trattorias to meet the locals and try the best of Italian food and Roman dishes.

 Tip: there are a lot of little corners and hidden benches so you will feel comfortable while breastfeeding.

 Where to stay in Rome with a baby

 - access to the elevator if the rooms are located on the upper floors

-- baby cot available
+- baby cot is available

-- private bathroom
+- bathroom in the room

 or… find your own accommodation

 - Baby carrier is one of the most useful item in Rome.